FACTORS INFLUENCING DIVORCE

 ITEM II:

-Misunderstanding between a young partner and an old partner over cultural norms can influence divorce.
+Misunderstanding between a young partner and an old partner

 X